IMovie: iOS and iPadOS version

 At WWDC 2010, Steve Jobs announced that iMovie would be released on iOS later that month, with the basic features of the Mac version.
 The first iPhone version was released on June 23, 2010 and was only compatible with the simultaneously-released iPhone 4, the first iPhone that could record HD video.
-It was released for the iPad on March 11, 2011, to coincide with the released of the iPad 2.
+It was released for the iPad on March 11, 2011, to coincide with the release of the iPad 2.

 iMovie gained support for 4K resolution in version 2.2, switched to using the Metal graphics API in version 2.2.5, external displays in version 2.2.6, and green screen effects in version 2.2.7.

 iMovie 3, released in April 2022, gained pre-made templates, called Storyboards, to simplify the movie creation process, and the Magic Movie feature, which automatically adds transitions to clips and combines them into a finished video.